 - Act as your DMS, case management, or GRC platform

-Think of SEAL as the seatbelt for high-risk legal actions taken by humans, AI, or automation: it stays out of the way until an unsafe or unauthorized action is about to run.
+Think of SEAL as the seatbelt for high-risk legal actions taken by humans, systems, automation, or AI agents: it stays out of the way until an unsafe or unauthorized action is about to run.

 Three Questions the Commit Layer Must Answer